graphiti-api/graphiti-api.github.io/guides/concepts/resources.md

 end
 {% endhighlight %}

+When guarding the `:readable` flag, the method can optionally accept the model instance being serialized as an argument:

+{% highlight ruby %}
+attribute :name, :string, readable: :allowed?

+def allowed?(model_instance)
+  model_instance.internal == false
+end
+{% endhighlight %}

 #### 2.2 Default Behavior

 By default, attributes are enabled for all behavior.
 You may want to